 • trailFINDER—a mapping resource with great ideas for specific walks.

-• Safe Streets Collaborative—Getting cyclists, pedestrians, and motorists alike—to make our roadways safer for people on foot and on bike.
+• Complete Streets Collaborative—Getting cyclists, pedestrians, and motorists alike—to make our roadways safer for people on foot and on bike.

 Winter Walking Tips